Guild of One-Name Studies

 The Skyrmes of Herefordshire.

-In addition there are sections on places, origins, trees, documents, sources and the study workplan.
+In addition there are several articles that have been published in the Dyfed FHS Journal and Herefordiensis.
+The website has sections on places, origins, documents, sources and the study workplan.
 As result of enquiries through the Guild, some interesting stories and lines of Skyrme have been researched, which are summarised on regular news updates at the website.